rnoeliab/WRF-GHG-Prepy/README.md

 ### B. Anthropogenic Emissions
 Preparing the Anthropogenic emissions (EDGAR + Wetchart):

-Firstly,
+#### EDGAR -- GHG emissions

-- Check if the "download_edgar_ghg.sh" script is ready to be executed:
+* Firstly - check if the "download_edgar_ghg.sh" script is ready to be executed:
 ```
 $ chmod +x download_edgar_ghg.sh
 $ ./download_edgar_ghg.sh
 ```
 This code will download CO, CO2 and CH4 emissions data from different sources, except for fire emissions.

-Secondly,
-- Run the "EDGARtoAE.py" script.
+* Secondly - run the "EDGARtoAE.py" script.
 ```
 python EDGARtoAE.py
 ```

-Now, for wetchart:
+#### Wetchart -- Global 0.5-deg Wetland Methane Emissions

-- To download Wetland Methane Emissions data (WetCHARTs v1.3.1) it is necessary to enter the "[CMS: Global 0.5-deg Wetland Methane Emissions and Uncertainty](https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1915)" website, sign-in and download monthly data from 2001 to 2019.
+* Firstly - to download Wetland Methane Emissions data (WetCHARTs v1.3.1) it is necessary to enter the "[CMS: Global 0.5-deg Wetland Methane Emissions and Uncertainty](https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1915)" website,

+* Secondly - sign-in

+* Thirdly - download monthly data from 2001 to 2019.

 For this case, we have chosen the model = 2913.
 For more information click on "[User Guide](https://daac.ornl.gov/CMS/guides/MonthlyWetland_CH4_WetCHARTs.html)"

 ```
 Here is an example of how file names should be saved in the wetchart directory: